 Design and Construction

-The Sag Harbor Site project is now in the Design and Construction Phase.
+The Sag Harbor Site project has completed the Design and Construction Phase and is now under Site Management.

-- There are no data to suggest that the public is being exposed to the chemicals present in surface soil or groundwater either on the site or in the community, although the potential for exposure – in both current and potential uses – exists absent remedial measures.
-There are also no data to suggest that the contaminants are having an adverse impact on fish or the transient wildlife in the community.
+• There are no data to suggest that the public was being exposed to the chemicals present in surface soil or groundwater either on the site or in the community, although the potential for exposure – in both current and potential uses – existed absent remedial measures.
+There were also no data to suggest that the contaminants were having an adverse impact on fish or the transient wildlife in the community.

 Interim Remedial Measures: